pimanov/format-conversion/README.md

 # format-conversion

-A list of directories and files of a certain Linux directory is considered.
+Consider a list of directories and files of a certain Linux directory.
 For example:

     .